nju-websoft/GSTP-ManyGroups/README.md

-# Efficient Algorithms for the Group Steiner Tree Problem with Many Group
+# Efficient Algorithms for the Group Steiner Tree Problem with Many Groups

 This is the source code of the paper 'Efficient Algorithms for the Group Steiner Tree Problem with Many Groups'.